 Depletion of development and production assets is calculated on a unit-of-production basis.
-Depletion
+There was no depletion recognized in the 2024 periods as development and production assets were fully impaired at the end of 2023.

-Management's Discussion and Analysis For the three months and year ended December 31, 2023
+Management's Discussion and Analysis For the three months and year ended December 31, 2024